 A fisheries management plan was implemented in 2014.
 As of June 2015, the fish population has stabilized allowing for the lake to open and fishing can resume on Wednesdays and Saturdays.
 Catch and release fishing is encouraged.

 History of Oak Grove Lake Park

-This very unique site, nestled in a highly urbanized residential community, was owned by the SC Department of Natural Resources and transferred to the Recreation District in 2008.
+This very unique site, nestled in a highly urbanized residential community, was owned by the SC Department of Natural Resources and transferred to Greenville County Rec in 2008.
 Shortly afterwards the District solicited comments from the neighbors to determine a vision for the facility.
-The .8 mile loop road around the lake is heavily used by walkers, joggers, bikers and families.
-A local remote control sailboat club holds regular regattas that draw visitors from as far away as Anderson and Asheville.
+The .8 mile road around the lake is heavily used by walkers, joggers, bikers, and families but not a pedestrian facility.
 The lake is also stocked and a popular fishing destination for local residents.